galaxyproject/galaxy-hub/content/news/2024-02-26-DOMPS-talk/index.md

 The talk was well-received and sparked a brief discussion about the utilization of MAdLandDB, Galaxy, and ARC.

 **Acknowledgements:**
 The speakers would like to thank the organizers of DOMPS for providing the opportunity to present a talk at the Seminar.
-The speaker would also like to thank the [MAdLand](https://madland.science/)/[Rensing lab](http://plantco.de), Galaxy Community, [NFDI4PLANT](https://www.nfdi4plants.de/) and [de.NBI](https://www.denbi.de/).
+The speaker would also like to thank the [MAdLand](https://madland.science/)/[Rensing lab](http://plantco.de), [Galaxy](https://usegalaxy.eu/), [NFDI4PLANT](https://www.nfdi4plants.de/) and [de.NBI](https://www.denbi.de/).